 Stephen, L.E.
 (1986) Trypanosomiasis.
 A veterinary perspective (Edited by: StephenLE).
 Oxford, Pergamon Press 1986.

-Specimen requirements: 0.5 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or 0.5 ml fresh, frozen or fixed tissue.
+Specimen requirements: 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml fresh, frozen or fixed tissue.

-For specimen types other than those listed here, please call to confirm specimen acceptability and shipping instructions.
+Contact Zoologix if advice is needed to determine an appropriate specimen type for a specific diagnostic application.
+For specimen types not listed here, please contact Zoologix to confirm specimen acceptability and shipping instructions.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.